Will the Bankruptcy Trustee Come to My Home to Collect Property?

 The trustee will ask you about any discrepancies in your paperwork.
 It's not unusual for the trustee to request additional documents or ask you questions at the 341 creditors meeting (the one court appearance all filers must attend) to clear up any concerns the trustee has after reviewing your schedules.

-If the trustee isn't satisfied with the information you provide, or there has been conflicting information provided by a creditor or third party, the trustee can inspect your property.
+If the trustee isn't satisfied with the information you provide, or a creditor or third party has provided conflicting information, the trustee might inspect your property.

 Any number of things can raise suspicion, such as: